rbadillap/twitterstreaming-filters/README.md

  4. Run the tests (and create your new ones if necessary).
  5. Commit and push the branch.
  6. Create the Pull Request.

-## Contact

-Any questions regarding this package, shoot this out to info@ronnybadilla.com